 - The amount of coverage the motorist has is too little to cover the bicyclist’s damages?

-The bicyclist must recover from their own insurance.
+The bicyclist must recover from their own auto insurance.

 Many cyclists also own cars and have car insurance.
 When you buy car insurance, the insurance company must offer you uninsured motorist coverage (UM) and underinsured motorist coverage (UIM).
 UM/UIM is governed by the same law and both are part of the same clause in your insurance policy.

-If you decline UM/UIM when you buy insurance, you will not have it.
+If you decline UM/UIM when you buy auto insurance, you will not have it.

 Denying UM/UIM when you buy your car insurance is a huge gamble, not just for cyclists, but for any road user, including drivers and pedestrians.

 This is because an active, up-to-date UM/UIM policy covers anyone injured in a car crash if the injured person is not at fault and there was physical contact between the victim or the victim’s vehicle/bicycle and the motor vehicle or an object in contact with the motor vehicle.

 UM auto insurance coverage applies if: